SalmonVRu5u/SalmonVR-Mod-License/README.md

 # MOSPL
-This License stands for Modding Open Source Project License read the LICENSE to see what it does
+This License stands for Mod Open Source Project License read the LICENSE to see what it does